 Close Date Changes

-Here’s the most common event on an opportunity:
+Here’s the most frequent event on an opportunity:

-We thought it was closing this month.
-Things are delayed.
-We need to move the close date to next month.
+In other words, the salesperson thinks it’s closing this month.
+However, decisions get delayed.
+Therefore we need to move the close date to next month.

 All the revenue schedules automatically update by the same number of days as the shift in the close date.

-This avoids salespeople having to continuously re-align schedules.
-Therefore, accuracy of revenue forecasting is maintained effortlessly.
+This feature means salespeople avoid having to continuously re-align revenue schedules.
+Therefore, revenue forecasting accuracy is maintained effortlessly.

 Manually adjust product revenue schedules

-The GSP Product Revenue Schedules app automatically calculate the schedule amounts.
-This is based on the parameters set by the salesperson.
+The GSP Product Revenue Schedules app automatically calculates the schedule amounts.
+This calculation is based on the parameters set by the salesperson.

 Let’s say, for example, you know that the first monthly schedule will be higher than the others.